jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (x) consent for the use by a registered establishment of certain terms in its name:
     (xi) reporting credits for the purposes of rules made under section 253(1)﻿(o) and (p):
   (b) charge fees to any person or institution for any services provided by the Authority, including fees in relation to sitting for an examination conducted by the Authority, in relation to the making of any assessment by the Authority, or in relation to the granting to any person of an award certifying that the person had passed such an examination or been so assessed:
-  (c) charge fees to any person or institution for any quality assurance activities undertaken by the Authority (including quality assurance activities undertaken in accordance with the Authority's functions under the Industry Training and Apprenticeships Act 1992):
+  (c) charge fees to any person or institution for any quality assurance activities undertaken by the Authority.
-  (d) charge an application fee to a body corporate applying for recognition as an industry training organisation under section 6 of the Industry Training and Apprenticeships Act 1992.
+  (d)
 (3) A fee may not be charged under subsection (2)﻿(b) to a person who is a student at a relevant school unless the Minister has consented to the charging of the fee.
 (4) All fees that are to be charged under subsection (2) must be— (a) published on an Internet site maintained by or on behalf of the Authority; and